avinashpanchal123/Scheduler--App/README.md

 # Scheduler--App
-created an event scheduler  app using express and node JS
+<h1>created an event scheduler  app using express and node JS</h1>

+### Tech stacks used :
+MERN stands for :  E - Express,  N - Node.js

 command to run this app is npm start